-- Heat the grill to high heat and lightly coat the crates with olive oil.
+- Heat the grill to high heat and lightly coat the grates with olive oil.

 - Cook until everything is slightly charred.

-- Slice the corn off the cob, chop the onions, peppers, tomatoes and the cilantro.
+- Slice the corn off the cob, chop the onions, peppers, tomatoes, and cilantro.

 You can use any combo of fresh veggies and herbs here.
 Try it as a side to meat or main dish tossed with pasta.
 If you already have grilled veggies leftover, you can put this together in just a couple of minutes.